Distributed non-disclosive validation of predictive models by a modified ROC-GLM: Distributed ROC-GLM

-The operation $\operatorname{distrVAR}$ is needed to determine non-disclosing distributed CIs for the global AUC.
-As shown in Section~\ref{subsec:emp-auc-and-pv} and Section~\ref{subsec:emp-auc-ci}, the calculation of the approximated CI requires both survivor functions $\esurvn$ and $\esurvp$, which must be approximated by their versions under differential privacy $\tesurvn$ and $\tesurvp$ (see Section~\ref{subsec:distr-survivor-fct}).
-A distributed CI $\widetilde{\ci}_\alpha$ to approximate $\ci_\alpha$ is calculated using the differential private survivor functions $\tesurvn$ and $\tesurvp$ and the variances obtained by $\operatorname{distrVAR}$.
+Based on operation $\operatorname{distrVAR}$, non-disclosing distributed CIs for the global AUC can be provided.
+As described in Section~\ref{subsec:emp-auc-and-pv} and Section~\ref{subsec:emp-auc-ci}, the calculation of the approximated CI requires both approximated survivor functions $\tesurvn$ and $\tesurvp$ (see Section~\ref{subsec:distr-survivor-fct}).
+A distributed CI $\widetilde{\ci}_\alpha$ to approximate $\ci_\alpha$ follows from Formula~\eqref{eq:auc-ci}.